chesslablab/react-board/README.md

 ![Figure 3](/assets/figure_03.png)

+🎉 Well done!
+This example basically displays the components.
+Please note that no interaction is implemented in the on click functions.

-Alternatively, the `SanMovesInline` component displays the chess moves in a single paragraph rather than in a scrollable table which may be more suitable for mobile devices.
+Alternatively, the `SanMovesInline` component can be used to display the chess moves in a single paragraph rather than in a scrollable table which may be more suitable for mobile devices.

 ```js
 import { HistoryButtons, SanMovesInline } from '@chesslablab/reactblab';